Paid Feature

 - The Authentication Code gets sent to the application

-saves the received token in a server session and sends it back to thefrontend
+backendsaves the received token in a server session and sends it back to thefrontendas a cookie.

 - The Authentication Code gets sent to the application

-can now use the new cookie to access protected resources from the backend
+The frontend can now use the new cookie to access protected resources from the backend.

 info